moritzshore/rswap/README.md

 # rswap <img src="man/figures/logo.png" align="right" height="138" />

 rswap is an R-package designed to help interface and work with [SWAP4.2](https://www.swap.alterra.nl/) [[1]](#1).
-It consists of a variety of functions that assist the user in otherwise tedious and repetitive tasks during the calibration process.
-The scope of the package will hopefully be expanded overtime to include sensitivity analysis, multi-core parallelization, autocalibration / PEST integration, scenario runs, and much more. **DISCLAIMER: rswap is very much in development, and therefore not robustly tested, nor extremely stable. use at your own risk, and be critical of the results, for now..**
+It consists of a variety of functions that assist the user in otherwise tedious and repetitive tasks.
+It is designed to be fully interoperable / backwards compatible with a base SWAP4.2 setup.
+The scope of the package will hopefully be expanded overtime to include sensitivity analysi , autocalibration / PEST integration, scenario runs, and much more. **DISCLAIMER: rswap is very much in development, and therefore not robustly tested, nor extremely stable. use at your own risk, and be critical of the results, for now..**

 ![GitHub R package version](https://img.shields.io/github/r-package/v/moritzshore/rswap) ![GitHub issues](https://img.shields.io/github/issues/moritzshore/rswap) ![GitHub](https://img.shields.io/github/license/moritzshore/rswap) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7795153.svg)](https://doi.org/10.5281/zenodo.7795153)